akiles-esta-usado/ic-makefile/README.md

 ## Project Structure

 Each design is a module and it contains layouts, schematics and testbench.
-The enforced structure is the following:
+The proposed structure is the following:

 ~~~
 inv_sample
-├── symbol
+├── symbol                                  Schematic and symbols
 │   ├── inv_sample.sch
 │   └── inv_sample.sym
-├── test
+├── test                                    Different testbenchs for the device
 │   ├── inv_sample_test.sch
 │   └── inv_sample_test.spice
-├── layout
+├── layout                                  GDS or MAG files
-│   ├── inv_sample.gds
+│   └── inv_sample.gds
 └── output
     ├── extraction
     │   ├── layout_clean